inspire, motivate and enthuse pupils and, through this, enable them to make

 Ensure effective content,

-structure information, present a set of key ideas and use appropriate vocabulary
+structure information, present a set of key ideas and use appropriate

 use effective questioning,